Forklift Trucks - Professional Operator

 Forklift trucks should be operated only by experienced workers who are trained, certified or licensed to perform this task.
 Some jurisdictions specify that only a "competent" or "authorized" person may operate powered lift trucks and others may specify a minimum operator age (e.g., 18 years or older).
-Consult your local occupational health and safety authorities for more information.
+Check with your local occupational health and safety authorities for more information.
 A list of Canadian government departments responsible for health and safety can be found here.

 - Know the recommended load limit of the forklift and never exceed it.